senecal-jjs/personal_website/web/app/content/posts/crypto_pals_set_1.md

 Implementing these challenges in Rust has been a great way for me to reinforce both the cryptographic principals, and the Rust language constructs.

-I'm also looking to do a bit more technical writing, so I'll be summarizing my solutions to the challenges here, as well as my Rust learnings.
+I'll be summarizing some of what I learn here (without giving too much away about the challenge solutions!).

 ---------------------